cbass2404/wctrl-auto-ab-detent-ratio/docs/ratio-baseline.md

 Names stay at the **family** level and match on the shortest string that identifies the family unambiguously.
 This keeps the table near 55 rows rather than 90, and avoids most of the longest-match problem.
-Split into variants only where the airframes genuinely want different values — `FW-190A` against `FW-190D` is a real case, since an A-8 and a D-9 are not the same engine and are not actuated the same way.
+Split into variants only where the airframes genuinely want different values, `FW-190A` against `FW-190D` is a real case, since an A-8 and a D-9 are not the same engine and are not actuated the same way.

 ---